Tamar Zinguer

 Associate Professor

-Tamar Zinguer received a B.Arch. from the Cooper Union in 1989, a M.Sc. from the Technion – Israel Institute of Technology in 1998 and a Ph.D. from Princeton University School of Architecture in 2006.
-She has practiced architecture in Israel and the United States and before coming to the Cooper Union has taught design, as well as history and theory seminars in architecture schools since 1994 – at the Technion, Cornell University, Columbia University and Princeton.
-Also, she has been the recipient of numerous grants and fellowships – from the Canadian Center for Architecture, The Smithsonian Institution, The Lemelson Center for the Study of Invention, as well as the Center for American Studies at Princeton University.
+Tamar Zinguer received her professional degree from The Cooper Union in 1989, her M.Sc. in Architecture from the Technion – Israel Institute of Technology – in 1998 and her Ph.D. from Princeton University School of Architecture in 2006.
+She has practiced architecture in Israel and the United States, and before coming to The Cooper Union has taught design, as well as history and theory seminars in architecture schools since 1994 – at the Technion, Cornell University, Columbia University and Princeton University, where she is a Visiting Professor in Spring 2016.
+She has been the recipient of numerous grants and fellowships – from the Canadian Center for Architecture, The Smithsonian Institution, The Lemelson Center for the Study of Invention, as well as the Center for American Studies at Princeton University.
 She has received the Whiting fellowship in the Humanities, The Best Young Architect Award in Israel and the America/Israel Keren Sharet Prize in the arts.

 Projects & Links